awsdocs/aws-cloudhsm-user-guide/doc_source/pkcs11-library.md

 + `CKM_AES_GCM`
 **Note**
 When performing AES\-GCM encryption, the HSM ignores the initialization vector \(IV\) in the request and uses an IV that it generates\.
-The HSM writes the generated IV to the memory reference pointed to by the `pAAD` element of the `CK_GCM_PARAMS` parameters structure that you supply\.
+The HSM writes the generated IV to the memory reference pointed to by the `pIV` element of the `CK_GCM_PARAMS` parameters structure that you supply\.

 + `CKM_DES3_CBC`